vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.0.1.0`
+  - [Obfuscator] Code flattening is now even faster.
+  - [Obfuscator] Code flattening blocks have increased significantly.
+  - [Obfuscator] Added dummy code to delay code analysis.
+  - [Virtualizer] Fixed a bug with --opt-ref-call.
+  - [Virtualizer] The virtual machine has been rotated.
+  - [Packer] Removed the compiler pattern for PE format.
 - `1.0.0.5`
   - Support code flattening for kernel drivers.
     - [How to Add VxLang to MSVC Build Events(KD)](https://www.patreon.com/posts/how-to-add-to-kd-93433517)